mncmb/ninevox/readme.md

 ```

 ## VBoxManage
-On Windows, the cmdline interface for Virtualboxcan be started with the following command.
+On Windows, the cmdline interface for Virtualbox can be started with the following command.
 This assumes you have installed Virtualbox under the default path.
 ```powershell
 ."C:\Program Files\Oracle\VirtualBox\VBoxManage.exe"
 ```